 You’ll also need to supplement your piggy’s diet with adequate amounts of vitamin C, A, D, and E. Piggies need between 30 and 50 mg of vitamin C every day to stay healthy.

-Clean your piggy’s water bottle daily.
-Use a bottle brush and hot water, and rinse it with clean hot water.
+Clean your piggy’s water bottle daily using a bottle brush and hot water.

 Important Guidelines